There are many things that you may ask yourself as you prepare your child for summer camp.

 Campers are responsible for their own belongings.
 We will hold all items left at camp for one month.
 We do our best to locate and return lost items, however we will not reimburse families for lost clothing or other items brought to camp.

 Campers need to bring enough clothing to last the entire session.
 If campers stay multiple sessions, they must take clothing home to be washed.
 The camp does not provide laundry service (bedwetting or extended stays being the exception).

 No. While many children come to camp with developed swimming skills, others do not.
 It is not a requirement.
 All campers will take a lake swim test on the first day of camp.
 If a camper cannot take the test for any reason, he or she will be listed as a beginner.
 The purpose of the swim test is to evaluate camper’s skill and endurance in water so that they can be safe in the activities provided.
 Beginning and intermediate swimmers will take swim lessons in order to improve their swimming ability.
 Advanced swimmers will be able to sail, canoe, kayak, and windsurf.
-Beginning swimmers are allowed to go row boating as long as they are with a staff member.
-Intermediate swimmers can row boat without a staff member.
+Beginning swimmers are allowed to go row boating or paddle boating as long as they are with a staff member.
+Intermediate swimmers can row boat or paddle boat without a staff member.
 All campers and staff wear life jackets when boating, canoeing, sailing, kayaking or windsurfing.
 Aquatic activities are supervised by certified lifeguards.

 Advanced swim test: equal to five pool lengths, multiple strokes required, water depth 10 feet, tread water for 60 seconds.

 Intermediate swim test: equal to two pool lengths, two strokes required, water depth 7 feet, tread water for 30 seconds.

 Campers are assigned to cabin groups prior to the start of the session.
 Assignments are based on age, gender and program.
 We assign cabins so that no one is made to feel left out.